-The Center for LGBTQ and Gender Studies in Religion African-American Roundtable and Many Voices are pleased to host the sixth Souls A’ Fire Conference focused on the next generation of Black Queer Theology.
+The Center for LGBTQ and Gender Studies in Religion African-American Roundtable is pleased to host the seventh Souls A’ Fire Conference focused on the next generation of Black Queer Theology.
 We are continuing the rich tradition of encouraging our young scholars in their current work as well as learning from seasoned theologians and preachers as they explore the intersections of African-American culture, the church and LGBTQ identity.
-It also promises to be a time of retreat and inspiration through ritual, praise and worship.
-The 44th Annual Antoinette Brown Lecture on the campus of Vanderbilt Divinity School will kick off this year’s conference.
-Dr. Nikki Young, Assistant Professor of Women and Gender Studies and Religion at Bucknell University will be the lecturer on March 22, 2018.
+It also promises to be a time of retreat and inspiration through ritual, praise, and worship.

 Founded in 2000, The Center for LGBTQ and Gender Studies in Religion at Pacific School of Religion is the first seminary-based center for the study of lesbian, gay, bisexual and transgender issues in the nation.
 The Center works to transform faith communities and the wider society by taking a leading role in shaping a new public discourse on religion and sexuality through education, research, community building, and advocacy.
 Learn more on the CLGS website.